RommelTJ/ml_learning/deep_learning_for_coders/lesson3/01_Lesson3.md

 Writing is important.
 Things get more complicated.
 Writing down what you learned helps solidify learning.

 ## Starting MNIST from scratch

+We're going to try to recognize hand-written digits from scratch.

+First thing is to build a classifier that can recognize if a digit is a 3 or a 7.

 ## untar_data and path explained
 ## Exploring at the MNIST data
 ## NumPy Array vs PyTorch Tensor